OfficeDev/office-js-docs-pr/docs/outlook/on-new-compose-events-walkthrough.md

         });
     }

-    // IMPORTANT: To ensure your add-in is supported in the Outlook client on Windows, remember to map the event handler name specified in the manifest to its JavaScript counterpart. if (Office.context.platform === Office.PlatformType.PC || Office.context.platform == null) {
+    // IMPORTANT: To ensure your add-in is supported in Outlook, remember to map the event handler name specified in the manifest to its JavaScript counterpart.
     Office.actions.associate("onNewMessageComposeHandler", onNewMessageComposeHandler);
     Office.actions.associate("onNewAppointmentComposeHandler", onNewAppointmentComposeHandler);
-    }
     ```

 1. Save your changes.